 The ideal candidate will:

-Have access to necessary technology for the program, including a desktop or laptop computer, access to Google Suite (free) or Microsoft Suite (paid license), and reliable high-speed Internet
+- Have access to necessary technology for the program, including a desktop or laptop computer, access to Google Workspace (free) or Microsoft Suite (paid license), and reliable high-speed Internet

 If you have questions or want more information, contact us at [email protected].